Nenkkyou/paraty-em-agenda/PRD.md

 Animations should feel like gentle ocean waves - present but never overwhelming, guiding attention without demanding it.
 Motion reinforces the feeling that this is a living, breathing event ecosystem.

-- **Purposeful Meaning**: Smooth transitions between page navigations (300ms) suggest seamless exploration; hover states on cards (150ms scale+shadow) invite interaction; filter chips animate their active state to confirm selection
+- **Purposeful Meaning**: Smooth transitions between page navigations (300ms) suggest seamless exploration; hover states on cards (150ms scale+shadow) invite interaction; filter chips animate their active state to confirm selection; carousel transitions are smooth and natural with momentum scrolling
-- **Hierarchy of Movement**: Hero gradient subtly shifts on scroll (parallax lite); event cards have the most animation on hover (lift effect); form fields get subtle focus animations; page transitions are gentle fades
+- **Hierarchy of Movement**: Hero gradient subtly shifts on scroll (parallax lite); event cards have the most animation on hover (lift effect); form fields get subtle focus animations; page transitions are gentle fades; carousel navigation buttons appear on hover on desktop

 ## Component Selection